-(4) As used in this section, "completed application" means an application complete on its face and submitted with any applicable licensing or permit fees and fines as well as any other information, records, approval, security, or similar item required by law or rule from a local unit of government, a federal agency, or a private entity but not from another department or agency of the state of Michigan.
+(3) As used in this section, "completed application" means an application complete on its face and submitted with any applicable licensing or permit fees and fines as well as any other information, records, approval, security, or similar item required by law or rule from a local unit of government, a federal agency, or a private entity but not from another department or agency of this state.
 Under appropriate circumstances, completed application includes the completion of construction or renovation of any facility and the passing of a satisfactory inspection.

 History: Add.
 2004, Act 282, Imd.
 Eff.
 July 23, 2004;-Am.
 2008, Act 147, Eff.
-June 27, 2008.
+June 27, 2008;-Am.
+2018, Act 289, Eff.
+Sept.
+27, 2018.